 Role Playing Games

-- Dino Attack RPG takes this to rediculous levels with the Brickolinis, whose pizza is enjoyed almost universally to the point where an incident involving one person disliking it gained a particular infamy.
+- Dino Attack RPG takes this to ridiculous levels with the Brickolinis, whose pizza is enjoyed almost universally to the point where an incident involving one person disliking it gained a particular infamy.

 - The Food College of magic in GURPS can make you into this, especially once you can cast Essential Food, which creates good food in its purest elemental form.
-That might be cheating, though.
+That might be cheating.

 - Cyrano de Bergerac: Ragueneau has a successful bakery at Act II, with various assistants and apprentices and at act I he mentions he could prepare "Chicken a la Ragueneau".
 Everyone enjoys his pastries, but the problem is that would be not great feat because the poets at Act II and the cadets at Act IV are starving when they do.